B2B SaaS

 Who we invited

-20 customers who canceled in the past two months.
+20 customers who cancelled their subscription in the last two months.

 Format

-A 12–15 minute voice interview; the link went out by email right after cancellation.
+A 12–15 minute voice interview, link sent by email after cancellation.

-1. 01Take me back to the moment you decided to cancel.
-What was going on?
+1. Recall the moment you decided to cancel the subscription.
+What was happening then?

 Interview excerpt

-When you canceled, you marked it “too expensive.”
+When cancelling, you marked "too expensive".
 Expensive compared to what?

 Respondent

-Honestly, I never figured out how to set the reports up for my own store.
+Honestly, I never figured out how to set up the reports for my store.

-What were you hoping to get out of those reports?
+And what did you want to get out of those reports?

 Respondent

-I wanted to see which products were just burning through my ad budget.
-I fought with it for a week and gave up.
+I wanted to see which products were just burning ad budget.
+Fiddled with it for a week and gave up.

-And when you gave up — what did you think about the product?
+And when you gave up — what did you think of the service?

 Respondent

-That for €90 a month it should just work, not take a week of pain.
+That for €90 a month it should work right away, not after a week of struggling.

-So the price itself wasn't really the point?
+So the amount itself wasn't the main thing?

 Respondent